Jump to section

 In a developing puppy, ossification of the bone growth plates begins in the center and at each end of long bone.
 Eventually, it all ossifies and unites and results in a formed bone.
 When ossification remains incomplete, it leaves the bone weak and vulnerable.
 If there is injury to the growth plate, it can lead to malformation or improper ossification of the bone.
 This can lead to an abnormality that may affect your dog for his lifetime.

 Your veterinarian will begin her diagnostic process by collecting a verbal history from you in regards to your dog’s symptoms.
 She will want to know all details surrounding when you first noticed your dog acting abnormally.
 She will then continue by performing a full physical exam on your dog.
 While the injury may be obviously affecting a specific leg, your veterinarian will want to check for other signs of injury in different areas as well.
+The exam should include a neurological and orthopaedic check, as well as a visual inspection of your dog at a walk, trot and run.

 To confirm your pet’s condition, the veterinarian will want to take a radiograph of the affected limb and the joints above and below it.
 This is the only way to get a 100% diagnosis to see if the growth plate is involved.
-It will also show if it is a fracture, break, or other type of injury.
-This radiographic image will also assist the veterinarian with deciding how to proceed with her treatment plan.
+It will also show if it is a fracture or other type of injury.
+This radiographic image will assist the veterinarian with deciding how to proceed with her treatment plan.

 Your veterinarian may also recommend routine blood work to see if your dog needs any other medical assistance to develop and heal properly.
-A complete blood count and chemistry panel will give the veterinarian information on how the organs are functioning, how the blood is supporting the body, and whether your dog is fighting off any type of infection.
-The red blood cell count results can also indicate how the bone marrow is functioning as it is all tied together.
+A complete blood count and chemistry panel will give the veterinarian information on how the organs are functioning and whether your dog is fighting off any type of infection.

 The severity of the injury will determine your dog’s treatment plan.
 If your dog simply has a deep tissue bruise near or including the growth plate region, your veterinarian will likely suggest symptomatic treatment and monitoring of the situation.
 She will suggest kennel rest for your dog with no extended exercise, jumping or running while the injury is healing.
 She may also suggest pain management to keep your dog comfortable.
-As for an additional treatment options, laser light therapy treatment may be suggested as a way to promote healing and offer pain relief.
+As for any additional treatment options, laser light therapy treatment may be suggested as a way to promote healing and offer pain relief.

-While the injury is healing, you will likely need to go in regularly for checkups.
+While the injury is healing, you will need to go in regularly for checkups.
 Radiographs may be taken at every visit to allow the veterinarian to visualize the healing process.
 This will allow her to monitor the progress as well as adjust her treatment plan accordingly.

 A growth plate injury prognosis has a wide variety of outcomes.
 Your dog may heal without any issues and show no symptoms that he was ever injured.
 Other dogs never heal correctly and are left with a lifelong limp or angular deformity.
 Your dog’s prognosis will depend on where exactly he damaged his growth plate and how severely.